Fadyazmy/doi-blog/content/blog/week-9/index.md

 The customer journey I had in mind for the above design, was to:
 1. show the user a list of their current reminder commitments
-2. if they select the 'add/plus icon' the select,
+2. if they select the 'add/plus icon', they'll be asked:
     1. **who** the reminder is for
     2. the appropriate reason (**why**) for the reminder
     3. the appropriate time (**when**) for the reminder

 ### <a name="assignmentTakeaways"></a> This week's assignment takeaways
-I got some feedback from my coach, that I should consider:
+Some highlight of the feedback I received from my coach include:
 1. The information priority of what I'm highlighting as most important
 2. The second screen wasn't clear.
 What does *General* mean etc.